WRITING STYLE: 4/5

 Since there is an entire cast of characters whose story has been told in Dissected, the kind of focus on characters which is quite the norm in most other novels is palpably missing.

-This isn’t necessarily a bad thing however it does lead to a kind of detachment the reader experiences while reading the book.
+This isn’t necessarily a bad thing however it does lead to a kind of detachment the reader experiences while reading the book. like watching an unending line of people without actually getting to know any of them better.

 What about the writing style?